replicatedhq/kots/design/variadic_config.md

 1. ConfigValue spec is saved to the `/userdata` folder along with upstream to the `upstream` directly
 1. Kots renders the rest of `upstream` against the config values and also filters out any unnecessary files (e.g. preflight spec).
 This goes into the `base` directory along with a kustomize file.
-    1. **NEW** New context methods will be applied to provide iteration over `repeatable` config items and groups.
+    1. **NEW** First identify repeat groups and iterate through them
+    1. **NEW** Inside that loop, identify any repeat items and render the YAML nodes
+    1. **NEW** Complete render of other repl functions
+    1. **NEW** Copy the file with a unique ID from the group or item into base
+    1. **NEW** Repeat evaluation for simple repeat elements
+    1. Render everything else.
 1. Midstream changes are applied.
 1. Downstream changes are applied.
 1. Completed manifests are sent to the operator to get deployed.

 ## Design Limitations

+1. This currently doesn't include any nested groups.
+This will likely be needed at a future point to support complex CRDs.
-1. Configmap/secrets can only hold 1MB of data.
+1. Configmap/secrets can only hold 5MB/1MB of data, respectively.
 No way to pass in an arbitrarily large file and have it passed along as configuration.
     * This more than likely eliminates the possibility of storing binary files, which has been specifically requested.
 1. No ability to bulk-patch resources before they are rendered.
 Can still use Kustomize targets to accomplish this.
-1. The syntax is ugly and somewhat verbose.
-There will comment artifacts left in the base, midstream and downstream YAML files after rendering.

 ## Testing

 Any template rendering based on this design should be refactored in such a way as to allow unit/integration testing of sample manifests against the expected API output.
-The following test cases are relevant:
-1. Repeatable Config Items
-    1. Happy Path w/ different various item types
-    1. Rendering without any defined values
-    1. Using ConfigOption and ConfigOptionList with fields that are (not) repeatable.
-1. Repeatable Config Groups
-    1. Happy path with templated resources
-    1. No matching templated resources
-    1. Multiple matching templated resources

 Testim tests (both smoke tests and release acceptance tests) will be augmented along with teh QAKots application to test the new UI elements for both features.